+Yeoman Warder continued to crack jokes all through the tour while giving information.
 “You are standing near the Bloody Tower.
 There is nothing bloody about it.
-It was pure marketing.” – Yeoman Warder
+It was pure marketing,” he said.

-The Tower of London also houses crown jewels including the Kohinoor and the 530 carat Star of Africa, the largest clear diamond ever found (originally weighing 3106 carats later cut into two larger pieces 530 carats and 317 carats and several smaller ones).
+The Tower of London also houses crown jewels including the Kohinoor and the 530 carat Star of Africa, the largest clear diamond ever found.
+It originally weighed 3106 carats, massive 621.2 grams.
+It was later cut into two large pieces, 530 carats and 317 carats, and several smaller ones.

-The main building is the White Tower which was a comfortable palace at one stage but later became a prison because of its wet and dark basement.
+The main building is the White Tower, a comfortable palace at one stage but later turned into prison because of its wet and dark basement.
 It is now England’s national museum of arms and armor since 1985.

-The ruthless King William intended his mighty ‘White Tower’ not only to dominate the skyline of London, but also the minds of subjugated Londoners.
-He succeeded beyond his wildest dreams; nearly a thousand years later the Tower holds everyone enthralled.
+The ruthless King William intended his mighty ‘White Tower’ to dominate the skyline of London and the minds of subjugated Londoners.
+He succeeded beyond his wildest dreams; nearly a thousand years later, the Tower holds everyone enthralled.

 From the Tower, we walked on the Tower Bridge, the second most iconic landmark of London after Buckingham Palace.
 The bridge was constructed between 1886 and 1894.
-It is a combined bascule and suspension bridge and has two spectacular towers that house an exhibition about the bridge.
-The bridge’s hydraulic system to lift it is still operational.
+It is a combined bascule and suspension bridge with two spectacular towers that house an exhibition about the bridge.
+The bridge’s hydraulic system, to lift it to let a ship pass through from underneath, is still operational.

 We crossed the river again, this time by London Bridge, the most boring bridge of all.
 London bridge has quite a history.
-There were several preceding London bridges prior to the current concrete and steel structure which opened in 1973.
-Prior to it, there was a 19th-century stone-arched bridge, which superseded a 600-year-old stone-built medieval structure.
-Yet prior to those there was a succession of timber bridges, the first of which was built by the Roman founders of London.
+There were several preceding London bridges before the current concrete and steel structure which opened in 1973.
+Before it, there was a 19th-century stone-arched bridge, which superseded a 600-year-old stone-built medieval structure.
+Yet before those, there was a succession of timber bridges, the first of which was built by the Roman founders of London.

 St Paul’s Cathedral

 We started walking on Cannon street but had no idea where it would take us.
-Even though we had a copy of ‘London Walks’ (an excellent book to explore London on foot) in our bag, we kept walking on a whim rather than by the book.
+Even though we had a copy of ‘London Walks’ (an excellent book to explore London on foot), we kept walking on a whim rather than by the book.

 The building turned out to be St Paul’s Cathedral.
-Built on huge grounds it was an amazingly impressive building, too big to be caught on a mobile phone camera.
+Built on huge grounds, it was an imposing building, too big to be caught on a mobile phone camera.

 It was closed after two days for almost two years while modifications were made to eliminate the motion.
 It reopened again in February 2002.

-It is quite a unique bridge in the sense that it was the first new bridge to be built over the Thames in London for more than 100 years.
+It is quite a unique bridge because it was the first new bridge to be built over the Thames in London for more than 100 years.
 Usually, all new bridges across the Thames require an Act of Parliament to be passed.

-There are around 400 tiny works of art on the Millennium Bridge which include the work of street artist The Chewing Gum Man (real name, Ben Wilson).
-These minuscule masterpieces are painted onto a unique canvas, the chewing gum dropped by other people.
+There are around 400 tiny works of art on the Millennium Bridge, including the work of street artist The Chewing Gum Man (real name, Ben Wilson).
+These minuscule masterpieces are painted onto a unique canvas; the chewing gum dropped by other people.
 Wilson paints tiny scenes, shapes, and figures on the bits of trodden-down gum, using layers of acrylic paint to build up brightly colored, jewel-like blobs on the urban landscape.

 The millennium must be a time to build bridges.
 London’s Millennium Bridge was one of several Y2K projects.
-There are six other Millennium Bridges in the UK alone: in Gateshead, Lancaster, Glasgow, Salford, Stockton-on-Tees, and York and many around the world.
+There are six other Millennium Bridges in the UK alone: Gateshead, Lancaster, Glasgow, Salford, Stockton-on-Tees, and York, and many around the world.

 Fiddler on the Roof

 We ended the perfect day by going to the theatre and watching Fiddler on the Roof.
-A haunting and resonant portrait of the Jewish diaspora from Russia at the beginning of the last century, the show has gone better with time.
-It has some raving reviews.
+A haunting and resonant portrait of the Jewish diaspora from Russia at the beginning of the last century, the show had gone better with time.
+It had some raving reviews.